na-na-hi/renget/archive/how2playba.md

 I'm personally using the gold ones to convert gifts into the ones I need, but most of the time you won't need these things.
 They're very handy when you need them, so having a decent stack of them can come in handy (don't buy the grey ones though).
 About 40 of each would be my recommendation.

 - Secret tech note
 They're okay.
 If you need them they're handy.
-I buy them occasionally too.
+I always buy them, but I'm 2 years into the game.

 >Mastery Certificate/Expert Permit shop
 (After you hit MAX level, 1 AP = 1 Mastery Cert)